How the rich got richer: Reddit trading frenzy benefited Wall Street elite

 “Since it was started, it’s always attracted professionals,” said Rogozinski, who is 39 and lives in Mexico City.
 “It’s easy to miss them or assume they are not there because of the crude language.”

 The sophistication of some forum members was evident, Rogozinski says, during an incident in late 2019 when they discovered a glitch in the Robinhood app.
-Redditors shared a “free money cheat code” which they said let them borrow an infinite amount of money to perform trades.
+Redditors shared a “free money cheat code,” which they said let them borrow an infinite amount of money to perform trades.
 One user named MoonYachts claimed to have placed a $1 million bet with only $4,000 of his own cash before Robinhood fixed the bug.

-“It’s evident that these guys knew exactly what they were doing,” said Rogozinski, who said he stopped moderating the subreddit he founded last year.
+“It’s evident that these guys knew exactly what they were doing,” said Rogozinski, who said he stopped moderating the subreddit last year.

 Joey Brookhart, an analyst at a hedge fund in Denver, has monitored the subreddit for years as a form of entertainment.
 He said a typical post on the site is a “pump” — a message designed to get other users to drive up the price of a stock.
-Brookhart said he thinks most of these posts are shared by active traders, but not necessarily professionals.
+Brookhart said he thinks most of these posts are shared by active traders but not necessarily professionals.

 “They kind of realize the power of a network that’s ripe for manipulation,” he said.
 “There’s a pretty easy formula if you want to go pump something.”